qt3uw/qt3-utils/README.md

 ### 1. Application Controller

-Currently there is only [one implementation of the Application Controller](src/qt3utils/applications/qt3scan/controller.py#L14) to support standard 2D scans.
+Currently there is only [one implementation of the Application Controller](src/qt3utils/applications/qt3scan/controller.py#L14) to support standard 2D (x,y) scans.
 It is used for scans using the NIDAQ Edge Counter Controller, NIDAQ Position Controller, Random Data Generator and Dummy Position Controller.

 If you do not need any changes to the save function or special functionality to right-click on the scan image, then you can probably re-use this Application Controller.

 If you are developing something like the hyper-spectral image where each pixel in the 2D scan is based on a spectrum of counts over a range of wavelengths, you'll likely want to build a new Application Controller.
 A